 Where to buy Nintendo Switch — Nintendo Store

 The Nintendo Store is back online!
 Prior to the pandemic, the Nintendo Store was a great source for new and refurbished Nintendo Switch consoles.
 However, the store had been shutdown since April.
 (It came back online on July 1).
 As we suspected, plenty more stock has been added, including refurbished Nintendo Switch consoles for $259.
 Meanwhile, the Nintendo Store at eBay — another great source for consoles — remains closed.
 We'll update our post when it reopens.

 Where to buy Nintendo Switch — Refurbished models

 If you can't find a new Nintendo Switch or Nintendo Switch Lite, your next best bet is to opt for a refurbished model.
 As with any refurbished purchase, you'll want to verify the console's warranty, who backs the warranty, and how long your device is covered.
-Meanwhile, Best Buy has had fluctuating inventory of the Geek Squad refurbished Switch Lite on sale for $194.
-It's only $5 off, so go with this option only if new inventory is out of stock.
+Although stock was out until very recently, there are no refurbished Nintendo Switch consoles available once again in the Nintendo store.

-When to expect new stock
+When to expect Nintendo Switch restock

 NIntendo Switch restock events happen pretty regularly.
 In some instances, they'll sell out fast, but you have a much better chance of scoring a Nintendo Switch than you do a PS5 or Xbox Series X console.
 The best advice we can give on where to buy Nintendo Switch is to simply be patient and check our retailers daily as they're constantly restocking.
 Stores like Amazon, Walmart, Best Buy, and Target are good starting points for Nintendo Switch restock.